The Commonplace

 0.05

 Europe has emerged as a major hub for hosting child sexual abuse material (CSAM), including newer forms such as deepfake abuse content and AI-generated 'DeepNudes.'
-Ai Safety And Ethics negative medium geographical concentration/hosting prevalence of CSAM and emergence of AI-generated abuse material in Europe
+Ai Safety And Ethics negative geographical concentration/hosting prevalence of CSAM and emergence of AI-generated abuse material in Europe

 Europe identified as major hosting hub for CSAM, including AI-generated abuse material